message/iata/CH.md

-Published 26.09.2021
+Published 27.09.2021
 1. Passengers are not allowed to enter.
 - This does not apply to:
 - nationals and residents of Liechtenstein and Switzerland;
 - passengers with a "D" visa issued by Switzerland;
-- until 26 September 2021, passengers with a "C" visa issued by Switzerland on or after 16 March 2020;
 - nationals and residents of EEA Member States;
 - passengers arriving from Schengen Member States;
-- until 26 September 2021, passengers arriving from Albania, Andorra, Armenia, Australia, Azerbaijan, Bosnia and Herzegovina, Brunei Darussalam, Bulgaria, Canada, Chinese Taipei, Croatia, Cyprus, Hong Kong (SAR China), Ireland (Rep.), Japan, Jordan, Korea (Rep.), Macao (SAR China), Moldova (Rep.), Monaco, New Zealand, Qatar, Romania, San Marino, Saudi Arabia, Serbia, Singapore, Ukraine or Vatican City (Holy See).
-If they transit through other countries, they must stay in the international transit area of the airport;
-- effective 27 September 2021, passengers arriving from Andorra, Australia, Bosnia and Herzegovina, Bulgaria, Canada, Chinese Taipei, Croatia, Cyprus, Hong Kong (SAR China), Ireland (Rep.), Jordan, Korea (Rep.), Macao (SAR China), Moldova (Rep.), Monaco, New Zealand, Qatar, Romania, San Marino, Saudi Arabia, Singapore, Ukraine, Uruguay or Vatican City (Holy See).
+- passengers arriving from Andorra, Australia, Bosnia and Herzegovina, Bulgaria, Canada, Chinese Taipei, Croatia, Cyprus, Hong Kong (SAR China), Ireland (Rep.), Jordan, Korea (Rep.), Macao (SAR China), Moldova (Rep.), Monaco, New Zealand, Qatar, Romania, San Marino, Saudi Arabia, Singapore, Ukraine, Uruguay or Vatican City (Holy See).
 If they transit through other countries, they must stay in the international transit area of the airport;
 - spouses, registered partners, children under 21 years, grandchildren under 21 years, dependent children, dependent grandchildren, dependent parents or dependent grandparents of nationals of EEA Member States.
 They must present proof of their relationship;
 - passengers with proof of being spouses, registered partners, children under 21 years, grandchildren under 21 years, dependent children, dependent grandchildren, dependent parents or dependent grandparents of "British Citizens", "British Overseas Territories Citizens" from Gibraltar or British nationals with a Certificate of Entitlement to the Right of Abode issued by the United Kingdom, who have a residence permit issued by Switzerland:
 - with reference to the CH-UK agreement form 25 February 2019; or